cotodevel/snemulds/README.md

 (SNES) CPU Opcodes Failing:
 None!

-Non coprocessor games should be somewhat playable now.
-There are still bugs on the cross-boundary pages (SNES ARM CPU core related)
+CX4 coprocessor and the rest of non-coprocessor games should be playable now.
+There are still bugs on the cross-boundary pages, which means the SnemulDS ROM mapper on over 4M games is broken and requires fixing.
+If the NDS had enough memory yeah, all games would have worked right away, but we'll see what can be done about it ;-)

 Note: Other coprocessor opcodes aren't implemented.